redis/redis-doc/commands/discard.md

-Flushes all previously queued commands in a [transaction](/topics/transactions) and restores the connection state to normal.
+Flushes all previously queued commands in a [transaction][transactions] and restores the connection state to normal.

+[transactions]: /topics/transactions

 If `WATCH` was used, `DISCARD` unwatches all keys.